A Pain In The Asthma: What Triggers Asthma?

 How Often Should I Get an Asthma Review?

 Asthma is an ever changing condition that needs constant stepping up and down of medicines depending on how well controlled your asthma is.
 An asthma review gives you and your asthma nurse or GP time to discuss your plan and make sure it is up to date.
 You can check your inhaler technique and make sure you are using your inhalers as best as you can - it may be that you might need a slightly different inhaler to help streamline your symptoms, but the only way that can be found out is with a review.
 You can check and make sure you are getting the appropriate drug, strength, and dose to effectively cut down your risk of an asthma attack.
 One way of finding out that you may need a review is if you are having trouble with your coughing, particularly at night time.
-If you are also using your blue reliever inhaler more than three times a week, this is normally a sign that your asthma isn’t as well controlled as it could be and so a review is needed.
+If you are also using your blue reliever inhaler more than three times per week, this is normally a sign that your asthma isn’t as well controlled as it could be and so a review is needed.

 Use a Written Asthma Action Plan or Diary